Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Related Work

-\textbf{Model based solutions}: In response to documentation of dataset spurious correlations, several model focused methods have been proposed \citep{ryu2018inclusivefacenet,8953715,Wang_2020_CVPR,hong2021unbiased,Tartaglione_2021_CVPR}.
-For example, \citet{Tartaglione_2021_CVPR} presents a metric learning-based method where model feature space is regularized against learning harmful correlations. \citet{Wang_2020_CVPR} surveys several existing methods such as adversarial training, that randomizes the relationship between target classes and sensitive groups in the feature space.
-They also present a new method, domain-independence, where different prediction heads are allocated for each sensitive group.
-Most recently, \citet{hong2021unbiased} extended contrastive learning frameworks on self-supervised learning \citep{chen2020big,9157636,NEURIPS2020_d89a66c7} to mitigate bias.
-Our work complements these efforts by introducing a hyper-parameter-free re-sampling algorithm that improves over state-of-the-art performers.
+\textbf{Nonsampling solutions.} In response to the documentation of dataset spurious correlations, several model-focused methods have been proposed \cite{ryu2018inclusivefacenet,8953715,Wang_2020_CVPR,hong2021unbiased,Tartaglione_2021_CVPR,sagawa2019distributionally}.
+For example, \cite{Tartaglione_2021_CVPR} presents a metric learning-based method where model feature space is regularized against learning harmful correlations. \cite{Wang_2020_CVPR} surveys several existing methods, such as adversarial training, that randomize the relationship between target classes and bias groups in the feature space.
+They also present a new approach, domain independence, where different prediction heads are allocated for each subgroup. \cite{sagawa2019distributionally} presents GroupDRO (Distributionally Robust Neural Networks for Group Shifts), a regularization procedure that adapts the model optimization according to the worst-performing group.
+Most recently, \cite{hong2021unbiased} extended contrastive learning frameworks on self-supervised learning \cite{chen2020big,9157636,NEURIPS2020_d89a66c7} to mitigate bias.
+Our work complements these efforts by introducing a hyperparameter-free sampling algorithm that bridges the performance gap between nonsampling and sampling methods.